 -Make a plan on how to achieve that goal. -Persevere if things get tough.

-Habit 3: Put First things First I focus and concentrate on work first and then on play.
+Habit 3: Put First things First I persevere and challenge myself to solve problems.

--Do the important things first. -Stay focused and concentrate.

--Manage challenges and distractions along the
+-Do the important things first. -Stay focused and concentrate. -Manage challenges and distractions along the way.